MaherSaleem/laravel-counters/README.md

 Counters::setStep($key, $step);

-//increment the counter with the given $key Counters::increment($key);
+//increment the counter with the given $key Counters::increment($key, $step = null);

-//decrement the counter with the given $key Counters::decrement($key);
+//decrement the counter with the given $key Counters::decrement($key, $step = null);

  // will reset the counter for the inital_value Counters::reset($key);
 ```

-In some cases, you want to increment the counter once for every person, for example no need to increment the number_of_visitors counter everytime the same user refreshes the page.
+In some cases, you want to increment the counter once for every person, for example no need to increment the number_of_visitors counter every time the same user refreshes the page.

 So you can use these functions: